travlr-archived/CodeDepot/README.rst

    * For asistance or instruction
    * For software developers to provide any possibly needed customization.

-Note: Mention that CD is also for technical orientated content like documentation, tutorials, articles,
+.. note:: Mention that CD is also for technical orientated content like documentation, tutorials, articles,
       blogs, audio and video productions.